-Internal Assessment : 10 marks

-Time: 3 hours
+Internal Assessment: 10 Marks Time: 3 hours

-- 1. Ten questions (including General and based on Civilization) pertaining to the prescribed 20 marks textbook. - 2.
-Comprehension of an unseen text (easier than the prescribed textbook).
-Ten questions to be 10 marks put and answered in French. - 3.
-Translation from English into French and from French into English of a passage or short 10+10 marks sentences based on the vocabulary of the prescribed textbook. - 4.
-Questions on applied grammar, including conjugation of verbs in applied form, pertaining 30 marks to the text book. - 5.
-Write a dialogue of 150 words on the topics covered in the syllabus.
-10 marks
+1. Ten questions (including General and based on Civilization) pertaining to the prescribed textbook.

+2. Comprehension of an unseen text (easier than the prescribed textbook).
+Ten questions to be put and answered in French.

+3. Translation from English into French and from French into English of a passage or short sentences based on the vocabulary of the prescribed textbook.

+10+10 Marks

+4. Questions on applied grammar, including conjugation of verbs in applied form, Pertaining to the textbook.

+5. Write a dialogue of 150 words on the topics covered in the syllabus.